Kylbaba/Portfolio-for-Lloyd-Jefferson/README.md

 Added a form with email validation using regular expressions.
 Implemented a POST request to the server for sending collaboration requests.
 Provided user notifications about successful submission or errors.
-5.Added modal window for notifications
+5. Added modal window for notifications
 Implemented a modal window to confirm request submissions.
 The window can be closed by clicking a button, the backdrop, or pressing the Escape key.
 6. Display of reviews from backend